Location and Context

 - Cadeby Quarry and Edlington Brick Pits are designated Sites of Special Scientific Interest (SSSI) for their limestone geology.
 Sprotbrough Gorge is designated an SSSI for its calcareous woodland (wych elm, ash and sycamore), and also its valley floor wetland and limestone grassland (just outside the DVGHP Area).

 - Sprotbrough Flash Nature Reserve is to the east of this LCT, and can be reached from it along the old towpath beside the River Don.

 Forces for Change and Threats to the Landscape

-- Loss of character of traditional buildings due to replacement of windows, conversion from original use, etc.
+- Loss of character of vernacular agricultural buildings due to conversion to housing.

-- Potential impacts of climate change, e.g. changes in woodland species composition, arable crops, growing seasons etc.
+- Potential future impacts of climate change, e.g. increased flood risk, changes in woodland species composition, changes in arable crop choice, growing seasons etc.